seriema/angular-apimock/CONTRIBUTING.md

 ### Commit guidelines

-Run `grunt test` in-between commits to check JS style and the code is working.
+Run `grunt watch` to run unit-tests and JSHint continuously while developing.
+Always run `grunt test` before doing a commit. *Never commit if `grunt test` gives an error!*

-Always run `grunt` before a commit as it runs `grunt test` and builds the distributions files.
-Use `npm run debug` to run Karma tests in debug mode using Chrome.
+Run `npm run debug` to debug in Chrome.

-Never commit if `grunt` gives an error!

 Don't commit unnecessary changes (like white-space differences).
 Github for [Windows](https://windows.github.com) / [Mac](https://mac.github.com) has a useful diff-tool that allows you to pick files and which rows to include in the commit.